NCBI-Codeathons/pubmed-codeathon-team1/README.md

 ![WFD2](data/visualizations/WFD2.png "High Level Workflow")

 1. Read the CSV files of search terms to use as search parameters for PubMed API.
-2. Connect to the APIs (<a href="https://ncbiinsights.ncbi.nlm.nih.gov/2022/03/24/test-server-pubmed-api/">PubMed's eUtils - both BestMatch and Publication Date sort endpoints</a>) to retrieve PMIDs and corresponding data.
+2. Connect to the APIs (<a href="https://ncbiinsights.ncbi.nlm.nih.gov/2022/03/24/test-server-pubmed-api/">PubMed's eUtils - both BestMatch and Publication Date Sort endpoints</a>) to retrieve PMIDs and corresponding data.
 3. Query and retrieve (both Best Match and Date Sort implementations) author and publication attributes for 1st 2 pages (1st 20 results).
    <br/> 3.1 For author attributes, use additional packages, Python's <a href="https://github.com/appeler/ethnicolr">Ethnicolr</a> and <a href="https://pypi.org/project/Genderize/">Genderize</a>, to derive gender and race.
    <br/> 3.2 For publication attributes, use content from iCite for additional data points.